-After experiencing a modest increase in the second half of 2018, employment in Metro Edmonton eased in the first half of 2019.
-Real Gross Domestic Product (GDP) growth for 2019 is estimated to be in the range of 1.3 per cent for the city of Edmonton.
-This will increase to 2.6 per cent in 2020.
+After experiencing a modest increase in the second half of 2018, employment in the Edmonton census metropolitan area (CMA) eased in the first three quarters of 2019.
+Real gross domestic product (GDP) growth for 2019 is estimated to be in the range of 0.5 per cent for the city of Edmonton.
+This will increase to the range of 1.4 per cent in 2020.

-Lower growth prospects for the global economy and continuing uncertainty as to the expansion of energy export infrastructure will mean that Canadian energy prices are likely to be volatile in the second half of 2019.
-While prices have held steady in the second quarter of 2019, there is considerable downside risk with respect to energy prices that Alberta firms receive.
-This could have negative implications on the economic outlook for Edmonton and Alberta.
+Lower growth prospects for the global economy and continuing uncertainty as to the expansion of energy export infrastructure will mean that Canadian energy prices are likely to be volatile for the remainder of 2019 and into 2020.
+While prices held steady in the second quarter of 2019, there is considerable downside risk with respect to the energy prices that Alberta producers receive.
+This could have negative implications on the economic outlook for the city of Edmonton, Edmonton CMA and Alberta.